sharanushettar644/Demo-project-doc/README.md

 Jenkins is an open source continuous integration/continuous delivery and deployment (CI/CD) automation software DevOps tool written in the Java programming language.
 It is used to implement CI/CD workflows, called pipelines.

 ### Grafana
 Grafana allows you to query, visualize, alert on, and understand your metrics no matter where they are stored.
-Create, explore, and share beautiful dashboards with your team and foster a data-driven culture.
 Grafana is a multi-platform open source analytics and interactive visualization web application.
 It provides charts, graphs, and alerts for the web when connected to supported data sources.

 ### Prometheus
 Prometheus is a free software application used for event monitoring and alerting.
 It records real-time metrics in a time series database built using a HTTP pull model, with flexible queries and real-time alerting.

+### Elasticsearch
+Elasticsearch is a distributed, free and open search and analytics engine for all types of data, including textual, numerical, geospatial, structured, and unstructured.

 ### Fluentbit
 Fluent bit is an open source, light-weight, and multi-platform service created for data collection mainly logs and streams of data.
 Fluent bit service can be used for collecting CPU metrics for servers, aggregating logs for applications/services.

-### Fluentd
-Fluentd scraps logs from a given set of sources, processes them (converting into a structured data format) and then forwards them to other services like Elasticsearch, object storage etc. Fluentd is especially flexible when it comes to integrations – it works with 300+ log storage and analytic services.

 ### Kibana
 Kibana is an free and open frontend application that sits on top of the Elastic Stack, providing search and data visualization capabilities for data indexed in Elasticsearch.
-Commonly known as the charting tool for the Elastic Stack (previously referred to as the ELK Stack after Elasticsearch, Logstash, and Kibana), Kibana also acts as the user interface for monitoring, managing, and securing an Elastic Stack cluster — as well as the centralized hub for built-in solutions developed on the Elastic Stack.
+Kibana also acts as the user interface for monitoring, managing, and securing an Elastic Stack cluster — as well as the centralized hub for built-in solutions developed on the Elastic Stack.

-### Elasticsearch
-Elasticsearch is a distributed, free and open search and analytics engine for all types of data, including textual, numerical, geospatial, structured, and unstructured.

 ### Project Summary
 #### ****Phase-1****